shrideep-tamboli/lumos/src/app/api/whatsapp/README.md

 # WhatsApp Bot Integration

-This folder contains the WhatsApp bot integration for Lumous, allowing users to fact-check news articles and text directly through WhatsApp using Twilio.
+This folder contains the WhatsApp bot integration for Lumos, allowing users to fact-check news articles and text directly through WhatsApp using Twilio.

 ## Features